Emily E. Sloan

-Sloan was born in Oregon, Wisconsin and grew up in South Dakota; she lived in Belle Fourche, South Dakota as a teenager.
+Sloan was born in Oregon, Wisconsin, United States, and grew up in South Dakota; she lived in Belle Fourche, South Dakota, as a teenager.
 She became a ranch wife and raised four children.
-Because she did not have a high school diploma, she was accepted as a special student at the University of Montana Law School, where she studied from October 1, 1917 to June 2, 1919.
+Because she did not have a high school diploma, she was accepted as a special student at the University of Montana Law School, where she studied from October 1, 1917, to June 2, 1919.

 Although she was not able to complete her studies and graduate, she passed the bar exam and was admitted to the Montana Bar in June 1919.
-She practiced law in Yellowstone County, Montana for three years.
-Then she moved to Red Lodge, Montana to run for County Attorney.
+She practiced law in Yellowstone County, Montana, for three years.
+Then she moved to Red Lodge, Montana, to run for County Attorney.

 She worked as the Carbon County attorney from 1924 to 1926.
-In 1938 she sought, but failed to secure, nomination for clerk of the district court.
+In 1938, she sought, but failed to secure, nomination for clerk of the district court.

 She is also known for a 1956 novel set in Rhame, North Dakota, Prairie Schoolma'am, and a book of poetry, Ballads of the Plains.